EchoItLiu/dogen_dogen64/README.md

 ## Update every HALF week and complete the adjusting of 1-2 results.

-## Continue to adjust the model and reproduce two new methods
+## Continue to adjust results of the all current models and reproduce two new methods